OPoW - Optimisable Proof of Work

 Benchmarker Influence

-OPoW introduces a novel metric, imbalance, aimed at quantifying the degree to which a Benchmarker spreads their computational work between challenges unevenly.
-This is only possible when there are multiple proof-of-works.
+OPoW introduces a novel metric, imbalance, aimed at quantifying the degree to which a Benchmarker spreads their resources amongst the factors unevenly.
+Factors in TIG includes multiple challenges (proof-of-work) and weighted deposit (proof-of-deposit).

 The metric is defined as:

-where CVC_V is coefficient of variation, %qualifiers\%qualifiers is the fraction of qualifiers found by a Benchmarker across challenges, and NN is the number of active challenges.
+where is coefficient of variation, is a set of numbers between 0.0 to 1.0 (represent fraction of a particular factor), and is the number of active challenges.
 This metric ranges from 0 to 1, where lower values signify less centralisation.

 Penalising imbalance is achieved through:

-When block rewards are distributed pro-rata amongst Benchmarkers after applying their imbalance penalty, the result is that Benchmarkers are incentivised to minimise their imbalance as to maximise their reward:
+Block rewards are distributed pro-rata amongst Benchmarkers based on their influence.
+This is calculated in such a way that Benchmarkers are incentivised to minimise their imbalance:

 Notes:

-• A Benchmarker focusing solely on a single challenge will exhibit a maximum imbalance and therefore maximum penalty.
+A Benchmarker focusing solely on a single factor will exhibit a maximum imbalance and therefore maximum penalty.

-• Conversely, a Benchmarker with an equal fraction of qualifiers across all challenges will demonstrate a minimum imbalance value of 0.
+Conversely, a Benchmarker with an equal fraction across all factors will have a minimum imbalance value of 0.

 Cutoff Mechanism